Protohedgehog/open-research-glossary/glossary.md

 * **Creative work -** An original, identifiable piece of content, such as an academic paper, a diagram, a photograph, or a video clip.
 Owners of creative works have rights, such as copyright, that they might reserve to keep control of the content, or relinquish to allow others to share and reuse that content.

+* **Derivative work -** A work based upon one or more pre-existing works, such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted; [Source](http://library.pitt.edu/oscp/glossary).

 * **GNU GPL (General Public License) -** A free copyleft license for software and other kinds of works; [Source](http://www.gnu.org/copyleft/gpl.html).

 * **Intellectual property (IP) -** A legal term that refers to creations of the mind.
 Examples of intellectual property include music, literature, and other artistic works; discoveries and inventions; and phrases, symbols, and designs.